BHARATH-V-P/Targeted-Social-Media-Platform-Analysis-Mobile-Laptop-User/README.md

 ## Usage

 1. Prepare your dataset: Place your dataset in the data/ directory.
 Ensure it is named Social+Media+Data+for+DSBA (2).csv or adjust the script accordingly.
-2. Open the Jupyter Notebook: jupyter notebook "SOCIAL_MEDIA_CLASSIFICATION.ipynb" The script will:
+2. Open the Jupyter Notebook: jupyter notebook "SOCIAL_MEDIA_CLASSIFICATION_MODEL.ipynb" The script will:
    -Preprocess the raw data
    -Train and evaluate models